Macdonald cumulants, $G$-inversion polynomials and $G$-parking functions: Introduction

 \subsection{Schur--positivity and Macdonald polynomials}

-An intrinsic problem in the theory of symmetric functions is to express a given symmetric function $f$ in a given basis $\{s_\lambda\}_\lambda$ of particular interest.
+An ubiquitous problem in the theory of symmetric functions is to express a given symmetric function $f$ in a given basis $\{s_\lambda\}_\lambda$ of particular interest.
 In other words, one can ask: \emph{what can we say about the coefficients $a_\lambda$ in the following expansion:}

 Most often, such a basis is the basis of Schur symmetric functions, which turns out to be the most natural in many different contexts such as the representation theory of the symmetric groups, algebraic geometry, or random discrete models, among others.
-In many cases it was observed that a beautiful but notoriously difficult to prove phenomena occurs: all the coefficients $a_\lambda$ are \emph{nonnegative integers}, or in the more general setting they are \emph{polynomials with nonnegative integer coefficients}.
-This phenomena, called \emph{Schur--positivity}, builds deep connections between many different areas of mathematics and physics such as the representation theory of groups, Hecke algebras, algebraic geometry of Grassmanians, Hilbert schemes of points, or the theory of quantum groups, therefore deciding whether a given symmetric function is Schur--positive is one of the major questions in the contemporary algebraic combinatorics of symmetric functions.
+Indeed, Schur symmetric functions are characters of irreducible representations of $\GL_n$, their asymptotic behaviour describe many random processes and they represent Schubert classes in Grassmannian varieties, see \cite{Fulton1997,BufetovGorin2016}.
+In many cases it was observed that a beautiful but notoriously difficult to prove phenomenon occurs: all the coefficients $a_\lambda$ are \emph{nonnegative integers}, or in a more general setting they are \emph{polynomials with nonnegative integer coefficients}.
+For instance, the homogeneous symmetric function $h_\mu$ which has positive integer coefficients in the Schur basis expansion has a natural $q$--deformation given by the modified Hall-Littlewood symmetric function $Q'_\mu(q)$.
+The coefficients of $Q'_\mu(q)$ expanded in the Schur basis are polynomials in $q$ with nonnegative integer coefficients.
+This phenomenon, called \emph{Schur--positivity}, has a deep geometric reason and a beautiful combinatorial interpretation in the case of Hall--Littlewood symmetric functions \cite{LascouxSchutzenberger1978,Lusztig1981}.
+Moreover, in the case of other symmetric functions Schur--positivity builds deep connections between many different areas of mathematics and physics such as the representation theory of groups, Hecke algebras, algebraic geometry, or the theory of quantum groups, see for instance \cite{LascouxLeclercThibon1996,KnutsonTao1999,Haiman2001,LamPostnikovPylyavskyy2007,ShareshianWachs2012}.
+Therefore, deciding whether a given symmetric function is Schur--positive is one of the major questions in the contemporary algebraic combinatorics of symmetric functions.